byllyfish/finsy/README.md

         print(f"{sw.name}: {packet}")
 ```

-Use the `SwitchOptions` class to specify each switch's settings, including the p4info/p4blob and ready_handler.
+Use the `SwitchOptions` class to specify each switch's settings, including the p4info/p4blob and
+`ready_handler`.
 Use the `Controller` class to drive multiple switch connections.
 Each switch will call back
-into your ready_handler function after the P4Runtime connection is established.
+into your `ready_handler` function after the P4Runtime connection is established.

 ```python
 from pathlib import Path